 As required, Water

 Wash spinach thoroughly in running water until no dirt remains on the leaves.
-Cut off the stems and blanch the leaves in salted boiling water for a couple of minutes.
+Blanch the leaves in salted boiling water for a couple of minutes.
 Transfer the leaves immediately to a bowl of chilled water.
 This prevents the spinach from being cooked further and helps retain the vibrant green colour of the leaves.
-Drain the water and grind the spinach into a smooth paste.
+Drain the water, squeeze out excess water and grind the spinach into a smooth paste.

-Heat oil (that you used to fry the paneer, adding more if required) in a pan and add cumin seeds.
+Add remaining oil into the frying pan and add cumin seeds.
 Fry for a few seconds and pour in the minced onion.
-Fry till the colour of the onion starts changing.
-Toss in the chopped ginger, garlic and green chilies.
-Saute for a minute before adding the minced tomato.
-Stir for a few more seconds, then add pureed spinach.
-Mix well and adjust seasoning.
+Fry till the colour of the onion turns to a golden brown.
+Toss in the chopped ginger, garlic, green chilies and kasuri methi.
+Saute till fragrant and add the minced tomato.
+Stir for a few more seconds, then add pureed spinach and water.
+Mix well, and adjust seasoning.
 When the gravy comes to boil, add the fried paneer and lemon juice and mix together.
 Cook for a minute more, and finally add fresh cream.

 I did some background check on spinach, and learnt that while spinach may not make you as strong as Popeye (The Sailor Man), it has high nutritional benefits; it is packed with vitamins and is a good source of iron, calcium and antioxidants.
 (Antioxidants are supposed to slow down the ageing process.
 Ladies, are you listening?!)
 Click here for additional information on spinach.

-I served the palak paneer with kulcha, which is a kind of flat Indian bread.
-This kulcha recipe has been tried and tested by my parents (who gave me the recipe) and my friend crl (with whom I shared the recipe) and by myself.
+I served the palak paneer with kulcha, which is a kind of like stuffed naan.
+This flat bread recipe has been tried and tested by my parents (who gave me the recipe) and my friend crl (with whom I shared the recipe) and by myself.
 Crl was quite happy with it, and asked me to post it on my blog.
 So here goes:

 For the dough: